MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-write-queries.md

 ## Quick fix: Define functions inline

-Use quick fix to define an existing function inline before its use, which can improve readability and maintainability of your queries.
+The quick fix feature can also be used to define an existing function inline before its use.
+Adding an inline function definition may be useful to improve readability and maintainability of your queries.

 To show a function definition: